-Hellerstein earned his bachelor's degree from Harvard College (magna cum laude, Phi Beta Kappa) and his law degree from the University of Chicago, where he was editor-in-chief of the University of Chicago Law Review.
+Hellerstein earned his bachelor's degree from Harvard College, graduating magna cum laude and Phi Beta Kappa, and his law degree from the University of Chicago, where he was editor-in-chief of The University of Chicago Law Review.

 State Taxation of Cloud Computing: A Framework for Analysis, 117 J. Tax'n 11 (2012) (with J. Sedon).

 Federal-State Tax Coordination: What Congress Should or Should Not Do, 64 St. Tax Notes 453 (2012).